 Associate Dean for Academic Affairs (1998-2016)

-The Global Health Program (GHP) at the University of Illinois at Chicago fosters new efforts and collaborations to promote health and well-being, and to reduce suffering worldwide.
-GHP supports education and research across disciplines to find new approaches and creative solutions for global health challenges.
+The mission of the SPH Global Health Program (GHP) at the University of Illinois at Chicago is to lead efforts and foster effective collaborations to promote health and well-being and reduce suffering worldwide.
+This will be accomplished by encouraging and supporting education, research, service, and scholarly practice to build new approaches and find creative solutions to global public health challenges.

 Our goals are to: